The X Factor (British TV series) series 6: Live shows

 The live shows began on 10 October 2009, and continued through to the finale on 12 December 2009.
-For this series the results shows were on Sunday nights instead of Saturdays as they were for the first five series.
+Starting with this series, the results shows were on Sunday nights instead of Saturdays as they were for the first five series.
 In another change to the format of previous years, the remaining finalists performed a song as a group at the start of each results show.
 As previously, each week had a different song theme.
-Each act performed one song on the Saturday night show and the results were announced on the Sunday.
-Beginning with week 8 of the live shows, with five acts remaining, each contestant would sing two songs.
-Up to week 8, the two acts with the fewest public votes were in the bottom two and would sing again in the "final showdown".
+Beginning with the quarter-final of the live shows, with five acts remaining, each contestant would sing two songs.
+Up to the quarter-final, the two acts with the fewest public votes were in the bottom two and would sing again in the "final showdown".
 The songs they performed in the bottom two were of their own choice and did not necessarily follow that week's theme.
 The four judges then each chose one act from the bottom two that they wanted to be eliminated from the show.
 If each act received an equal number of judges' votes, the vote went to deadlock and the act with the fewest public votes was eliminated.
-From week 8 onwards, there was no bottom two and the act with the fewest votes was eliminated.
-In a change to the format of previous years, the remaining finalists performed a song as a group at the start of each results show.
+From the quarter-final onwards, there was no bottom two and the act with the fewest votes was eliminated.